+- 6.1.1.
 Automatic samplers may be used to collect composite or grab samples when several aliquots are to be collected at frequent intervals or when a continuous sample is required.
 For composite sampling applications, the automatic samplers may be used to collect time composite or flow proportional samples.
 In the flow proportional mode, the samplers are activated and paced by a compatible flow meter.
-Flow proportional samples can also be collected using an automatic sampler equipped with multiple containers and manually compositing the individual sample portions proportional to the flow.

-Automatic samplers must meet the following requirements:

-- Sampling equipment must be properly cleaned to avoid cross-contamination which could result from prior use per the SESD Operating Procedure for Field Equipment Cleaning and Decontamination (SESDPROC-205). - No plastic or metal parts of the sampler shall come in contact with the water or wastewater stream when parameters to be analyzed could be impacted by these materials. - The automatic sampler must be capable of providing adequate refrigeration during the sampling period.
-This can be accomplished in the field by using ice. - The automatic sampler must be able to collect a large enough sample for all parameter analyses. - The individual sample aliquot must be at least 100 ml if the sampler uses a peristaltic pump. - The automatic sampler should be capable of providing a lift of at least 20 feet and the sample volume should be adjustable since the volume is a function of the pumping head. - The pumping velocity must be at least 2 ft/sec to transport solids and not allow solids to settle. - The intake line leading to the pump must be purged before each sample is collected. - The minimum inside diameter of the intake line should be 1/4 inch. - An adequate power source should be available to operate the sampler for the time required to complete the project.
-Facility electrical outlets may be used if available.

-• Facility automatic samplers should only be used if 1) field conditions do not allow for the installation of EPA sampling equipment, and 2) the facility sampling equipment meets all of the requirements detailed above.
+Flow proportional samples can also be collected using an automatic sampler equipped with multiple containers and manually compositing the individual sample portions proportional to the flow. - 6.1.2.
+Automatic samplers must meet the following requirements: - Sampling equipment must be properly cleaned to avoid cross-contamination which could result from prior use per the LSASD Operating Procedure for Field Equipment Cleaning and Decontamination (LSASDPROC-205). - No plastic or metal parts of the sampler shall come in contact with the water or wastewater stream when parameters to be analyzed could be impacted by these materials. - The automatic sampler must be capable of providing adequate refrigeration during the sampling period.
+This can be accomplished in the field by using ice. - The automatic sampler must be able to collect a large enough sample for all parameter analyses. - The individual sample aliquot must be at least 100 mL if the sampler uses a peristaltic pump. - The automatic sampler should be capable of providing a lift of at least 20 feet and the sample volume should be adjustable since the volume is a function of the pumping head. - The pumping velocity must be at least two (2) ft. /sec to transport solids and not allow solids to settle. - The intake line leading to the pump must be purged before each sample is collected. - The minimum inside diameter of the intake line should be 1/4 inch. - An adequate power source should be available to operate the sampler for the time required to complete the project.
+Facility electrical outlets may be used if available. - Facility automatic samplers should only be used if 1) field conditions do not allow for the installation of EPA sampling equipment, and 2) the facility sampling equipment meets all of the requirements detailed above. - 6.1.3.
 Specific operating instructions, capabilities, capacities, and other pertinent information for automatic samplers are included in the respective operating manuals.

-5.1.1 Conventional Sampling (Inorganic Parameters)
+6.2.
+Conventional Sampling (Inorganic Parameters)

-Conventional sampling includes all inorganic parameters (e.g., BOD5, TSS, COD, nutrients) that can be collected using an automatic sampler.

-New tubing (Silastic[®], or equal, in the pump and either Teflon[®] or Tygon[®], or equal, in the sample train) will be used for each sampler installation.

-Installation procedures include cutting the proper length of tubing, positioning it in the wastewater stream, and sampler programming.
-Protective gloves should be worn to reduce exposure and to maintain the integrity of the sample.

-For a time composite sample, the sampler should be programmed to collect sufficiently sized aliquots (at least 100-milliliter if using a peristaltic pump) at a frequency that provides a representative sample and enough sample volume to conduct all required analyses.

-For a flow proportional sample, the sampler should be programmed to collect a minimum of 100 milliliters for each sample aliquot with the interval predetermined based on the flow of the monitored stream.
+- 6.2.1.
+Conventional sampling includes all inorganic parameters (e.g., BOD5, TSS, COD, nutrients) that can be collected using an automatic sampler. - 6.2.2.
+New tubing (Silastic ®, or equal, in the pump and either Teflon ® or Tygon ®, or equal, in the sample train) will be used for each sampler installation. - 6.2.3.
+Installation procedures for installing tubing on a sampler include cutting the proper length of tubing, positioning it in the wastewater stream, and sampler programming.
+Protective gloves should be worn to reduce exposure and to maintain the integrity of the sample. - 6.2.4.
+For a time composite sample, the sampler should be programmed to collect sufficiently sized aliquots (at least 100-milliliter if using a peristaltic pump) at a frequency that provides a representative sample and enough sample volume to conduct all required analyses. - 6.2.5.
+For a flow proportional sample, the sampler should be programmed to collect a minimum of 100 -milliliters for each sample aliquot with the interval predetermined based on the flow of the monitored stream. - 6.2.6.
 At the end of the compositing period, the sample collected should be properly mixed and transferred into the respective containers, followed by immediate preservation, if required.
 For routine inspections, the permittee should be offered a split sample.